elyby/accounts/README.md

 ### How to enter into a working container

-Using the [`docker-compose exec`](https://docs.docker.com/compose/reference/exec/) command you can easily execute any desired command in running container by using its service's name from the `docker-compose.yml` file.
+Using the [`docker-compose exec`](https://docs.docker.com/compose/reference/exec/) command you can easily execute any desired command in a running container by using its service's name from the `docker-compose.yml` file.
 For example, to enter the shell of the `app` container, use the following command:

 ```